protolambda/eth2-crawl/README.md

-# Rumorhub
+# Eth2-crawl

-A server to orchestrate rumor instances with, collect data, and serve it for other applications to use.
+A server to collect Rumor data, and serve it for other applications to use.

 ## License